 Microsoft Graph SDK overview

-The Microsoft Graph SDKs are designed to simplify building high-quality, efficient, and resilient applications that access Microsoft Graph.
+The Microsoft Graph SDKs are designed to simplify building high-quality, efficient, resilient applications that access Microsoft Graph.
 The SDKs include two components: a service library and a core library.

 SDKs are currently available for the following languages: